LucasJesseBk/PGM-ImageConverter/README.md

 # PGM Image Converter & Sketch Viewer

-This repository contains two projects written in C:
+An optional extension of a university assignment focused on converting binary `.pgm` image files into a custom `.sk` format, along with a visualiser for this custom format using SDL2.

+## Features

-1. **Sketch Viewer** – A small program to view `.sk` files.
+1. **Sketch Viewer** – A program to display `.sk` files.
-2. **PGM Image Converter** – A converter from `.pgm` files to `.sk` format.
+2. **PGM Image Converter** – Converts `.pgm` files into `.sk` format.

-Both projects use `clang` and support AddressSanitizer/UndefinedBehaviorSanitizer for debugging.
+Both programs are written in C using `clang`, with AddressSanitizer and UndefinedBehaviorSanitizer enabled for debugging.

 ---